-- (a) The following behaviors shall be considered Tier II behaviors: - (1) Using computer/office equipment without permission; - (2) Intentional Misuse of School Equipment/Supplies/Facilities; - (3) Possession of or unauthorized use of portable electronic devices during school hours (e.g. cell phones, smart watches, etc.); - (4) Leaving classroom without permission; - (5) Unexcused absence from class; - (6) Unauthorized presence in hallway during class time; - (7) Inappropriate or disruptive physical contact between students; - (8) Directing profanity or obscene/offensive gestures toward staff;
+- (a) The following behaviors shall be considered Tier II behaviors: - (1) Using computer/office equipment without permission; - (2) Intentional Misuse of School Equipment/Supplies/Facilities; - (3) Possession of or unauthorized use of portable electronic devices during school hours (e.g. cell phones, smart watches, etc.); - (4) Leaving classroom without permission; - (5) Unexcused absence from class out of location within the school building; - (6) Unauthorized presence in hallway during class time; - (7) Inappropriate or disruptive physical contact between students such as throwing

-- (9) Throwing objects that may cause injury or damage to property; - (10) Any behavior or other conduct not specifically enumerated in any other tier in this policy that causes disruption to the academic environment, involves damage to school property, or may cause minor harm to self or others; and - (11) Documented Pattern of Persistent (3 or more instances of) Tier I Behavior. - (b) Disciplinary responses for Tier II behaviors shall include: - (1) Verbal redirection or reprimand; - (2) Teacher/student or administrator/student conference; - (3) Parental contact in writing or by phone; - (4) Administrator/parent conference; - (5) Temporary Removal of Student from Classroom; - (6) In-school reflection; - (7) Behavior contract; - (8) Other school-based consequences as approved by school administration
+- objects, pulling on hair, clothes or on the physical body; - (8) Directing profanity or obscene/offensive gestures toward staff; - (9) Throwing objects that may cause injury or damage to property; - (10) Any behavior or other conduct not specifically enumerated in any other tier in this policy that causes disruption to the academic environment, involves damage to school property, or may cause minor harm to self or others; and - (11) Documented Pattern of Persistent (3 or more instances of) Tier I Behavior. - (b) Disciplinary responses for Tier II behaviors shall include: - (1) Verbal redirection or reprimand; - (2) Teacher/student or administrator/student conference; - (3) Parental contact in writing or by phone; - (4) Administrator/parent conference; - (5) Temporary Removal of Student from Classroom; - (6) In-school reflection: - (7) Behavior contract; - (8) Other school-based consequences as approved by school administration